Lavanya-k5/BMI-calculator/README.md

-### Instalation
+### Installation

 - Create a data base in post gresql and table name is login

 ![](./static/screenshot/db.png)

-- Enter a following details in db.py
+- Enter the following details in db.py
    - DB_NAME
    - DB_USER
    - DB_PASSWORD